cyberuni/typescript-module-resolutions-demo/README.md

 The other `module` values are not tested.

 The `ES*` code are tested with `type: module` under Node.js.
-Theoritically, it should be run under browser or use a bundler to bundle them first.
+Theoretically, it should be run under browser or use a bundler to bundle them first.
 We can improve that in the future.
 For now, running them under Node.js with `type: module` should be suffice.